huizhuansam/cpp_project_template/README.md

 The project's documentation website is hosted on [GitHub Pages](https://huizhuansam.github.io/cpp_project_template/).
 The website updates automatically when commits are pushed onto the `master` branch via GitHub Actions.
 To generate a local preview of the documentation:

-1. Navigate to the project's documentation directory: `cd docs_sphinx`
+1. Navigate to the project's documentation directory: `cd docs`
-2. Run `make html` to create a `_build` subdirectory.
+2. Run `doxygen Doxyfile.in` to create a `_build` subdirectory.
-3. Open the generated HTML documentation: `[project root]/docs_sphinx/_build/html/index.html` using your preferred browser.
+3. Open the generated HTML documentation: `[project root]/docs/_build/html/index.html` using your preferred browser.

 ## Acknowledgements